-Helping the Transition to Toddlerhood
+Helping Your Child's Move to Toddlerhood

-But while eager to learn about the world and experience it, your toddler also needs a strong connection with you.
+But while excited to learn about the world and experience it, your toddler also needs a strong connection with you.
 Reading together regularly can strengthen that connection, helping your toddler feel safe and comfortable.

 When and How to Read to Toddlers

-Here are some additional reading tips:
+Here are some other reading tips:

 - Read whatever books your toddler asks for, even if it's the same book every night for weeks and weeks (and weeks and weeks).

-- Read expressively, using different voices for different characters and raising or lowering your voice as appropriate.
+- Read expressively, using different voices for different characters, and raising or lowering your voice as appropriate.

 - Choose board books or cloth books that are durable.
-You can let your child use these books independently without having to worry about pages getting ripped.
+You can let your child use these books without having to worry about pages getting ripped.